 Like Saba, Statia is now officially part of the Netherlands proper.
 It is unlike Saba is almost every other way.
 Statia used to be the most important port in the Caribbean and was known as the Golden Rock.
 It changed hands 22 times in its history finally landing with the Dutch.

 The rich history of the island is still evident.
-Fort Orange is still standing and was the first place to ever acknowledge an independent United States in November, 1776 when they fired a canon salute to the USS Andrew Doria.
+Fort Orange is still standing and was the first place to ever acknowledge the independent United States in November 1776 when they fired a cannon salute to the USS Andrew Doria.
 You can see the stone ruins of waterfront warehouse buildings on the beach in the town of Oranjestad.

 A day trip from St. Martin is very easy to do via ferry, with ticket prices around €80.
 If you do make a day trip, I strongly recommend NOT going on a Sunday.
 Everything in Gustavia is closed save for a few cafes.